Laṣ: Worship

+A late reference to Laṣ might be present in a theophoric name identified in a Seleucid document from Kutha dated to the year 226 BCE, though the restoration of the theonym is uncertain.

 Mythology

 Laṣ appears in the myth Erra and Naram-Sin.
 Wilfred G. Lambert argued that the eponymous god should be understood as Nergal, rather than Erra, due to being referred to as the god of Kutha.
 In literary texts both Erra and Nergal are names which can designate the latter.
 In this myth, the eponymous king builds a temple for Erra and his wife after the former approaches him to ask for help in a conflict between him and Enlil.
 In the end of the composition, Laṣ implores her husband to bless Naram-Sin.